-Eleanor Wikstrom is a senior at Skyline High School in Oakland, California.
-In this essay, Wikstrom, who will continue her education at Harvard, writes about what distance running means to her, what it's taught her and why it will continue to be a strong staple in her life.
+Harvard freshman Eleanor Wikstrom, a 2020 Skyline High School graduate, wrote this Dear Running essay earlier this year.
+If you're interested in contributing to the series this fall, please contact your local MileSplit editor in your state, or Cory Mull at email@example.com.
+In this essay, Wikstrom, an Oakland, California native and her school's valedictorian, writes about what distance running means to her, what it's taught her and why it will continue to be a strong staple in her life.

 By Eleanor Wikstrom